ultravideo/CiThruS-simulation-environment/readme.md

+## Important Notice

+This repository is for the old Unity version of CiThruS and will no longer be updated.
+Development has shifted to the new Unreal Engine-based CiThruS2, which has its own repository [here](https://github.com/ultravideo/CiThruS2).

+## Controls

 - Toggle cursorlock by pressing O
 - Move camera with W, A, S, D
 - Ascend with Q, descend with E